Improving sampling by modifying the effective diffusion: Introduction

-In this work, we suggest a diffusion whose analytical expression is based on the optimal homogenized diffusion~\eqref{eq:optimal_diffusion_homogenization}, where the potential energy~$V$ is replaced by an \textit{effective} potential energy, namely the free energy~$F$ associated with a one-dimensional collective variable~$\xi:\calQ\to\bbR$.
-Collective variables are maps commonly used in the computational statistical physics community to describe key features of the dynamics in low dimensional subspaces.
-Usually,~$\xi(q)$ is defined to be a slow variable of the system, that is the characteristic evolution time of~$\xi(q_t)$, where~$q_t$ solves for example~\eqref{eq:standard_overdamped_langevin} or~\eqref{eq:overdamped_langevin_diffusion}, is much larger than the characteristic time needed for the diffusion process to sample level sets of~$\xi$.
-In this work, we focus on scalar-valued collective variables, the extension to the multivalued case being left for future works.
+In this work, we propose to use a diffusion whose analytical expression is based on the optimal homogenized diffusion~\eqref{eq:optimal_diffusion_homogenization}, but replacing the potential energy~$V$ by an \textit{effective} potential energy in a low-dimensional space, namely the free energy~$F$ associated with a collective variable~$\xi:\calQ\to\bbR^{m}$ (with $m \ll d$).
+Collective variables are maps commonly used in computational statistical physics to build a low-dimensional representation of the molecular system.
+Usually,~$\xi(q)$ is defined to be a slow variable of the system, \emph{i.e.}~the characteristic evolution time of~$\xi(q_t)$, where~$q_t$ solves for example~\eqref{eq:standard_overdamped_langevin} or~\eqref{eq:overdamped_langevin_diffusion}, is much larger than the characteristic time needed for the diffusion process to sample level sets of~$\xi$.
+In this work, we focus on scalar-valued collective variables ($m=1$), the extension to the multivalued case being left for future works, see Remark~\ref{rem:multidimendisional_case}.

-To properly introduce the class of diffusions considered in this work, let us first introduce various objects and notations.
+To properly introduce the class of diffusions considered in this work, let us first introduce various objects.
 For~$z\in\xi(\calQ)$, denote by~$\Sigma(z)=\xi^{-1}\left(\left\lbrace z\right\rbrace\right)$ the level set of the collective variable for the level~$z$.
-The probability measure~$\pi$ conditioned at a fixed value~$z$ of the collective variable is given by
+The probability measure~$\pi$ conditioned at a fixed value~$z$ of the collective variable is given by (see \emph{e.g}~\cite{lelievre_2010})